borgaar/nvim/README.md

 ## Introduction

-This Neovim config was written from scratch and is my daily driver for 95% of my programming work.
+This Neovim config is written from scratch and is my daily driver for 95% of my programming work.
 The main focus of this Neovim config is to stay close to the native Neovim experience while still providing some nice-to-haves.
-My personal motivation for this is to avoid my annoyance of having to essentially relearn Neovim everytime I attempt to use it on a remote server or some other machine with a default-like Neovim config.
+My personal motivation for this is to avoid my annoyance of having to essentially relearn Neovim anytime I attempt to edit some files on a remote server or some other machine with a default-like Neovim config.

 ## Compatibility

-This config is built on and for Arch-based Linux distributions, but may work on many other distributions (though no guarantees).
+This config is built mainly for Arch-based Linux distributions, but may work on many other distributions (no guarantees provided).
 I have no clue about this config's MacOS and Windows support (so assume unsupported).
+The install script does have some logic to support MacOS, but this remains untested as I do not own a Mac to test it with.

 ## Dependencies